skypilot-org/skypilot/docs/source/examples/managed-jobs.rst

 Dashboard
 ---------

-Use ``sky job dashboard`` to open a dashboard to see all jobs:
+Use ``sky jobs dashboard`` to open a dashboard to see all jobs:

 .. code-block:: console

-  $ sky job dashboard
+  $ sky jobs dashboard

 This automatically opens a browser tab to show the dashboard:

 .. image:: ../images/job-dashboard.png

-The UI shows the same information as the CLI ``sky job queue -a``.
+The UI shows the same information as the CLI ``sky jobs queue -a``.
 The UI is especially useful when there are many in-progress jobs to monitor, which the terminal-based CLI may need more than one page to display.